 The Mailvelope project is an extension for Mozilla Firefox or Google Chrome allowing OpenPGP-secured messages in webmail.

 How do I uninstall Enigmail?

-Go to Tools → Add-ons → Extensions, click on the Remove button, then restart Thunderbird.
+Go to Tools → Lsbs → Extensions (on Postbox) or Tools → Add-ons → Extensions (on Interlink), click on the Remove button, then restart your mail client.

 Encryption and Decryption